tjwlucas/haxe-graphql-server/README.md

     }
 }

-class MyUserBuffer implements graphql.DeferredLoader {
+class MyUserBuffer extends graphql.DeferredLoader {
     static function load() : Map<Int, UserObject> {
         // Backend code to populate `results` with a `Map<Int, UserObject>`
         // e.g a sql call for `select ... from user where id in ?`